 Praise God that Christ has come and washed our sins as white as snow!
 These verses will be key in our home over the next few months as we worship our Lord and Savior, and remember His sacrifice.
 They will become the memory verse in our homeschool, and I plan on designing a pretty printable with this verse on it to highlight our décor.

 As far as decorations go?
 We will be decorating for winter, just as I do for fall.
 The color white and snow will be our theme.
 Snowflakes, snowmen, woodland animals, etc. will be my focus.
-I do plan on having a bare tree in my home during winter.

 The glory of Lebanon shall come to you, The cypress, the pine, and the box tree together, To beautify the place of My sanctuary; And I will make the place of My feet glorious.